Ford Fusion Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Ford Fusion insurance rates for different risk profiles and scenarios.
+The chart below details estimated Ford Fusion insurance rates for other coverage scenarios.

-• Policy cost with full coverage for a teen driver with full coverage may cost $5,118 a year
+• The cost for full coverage for a 16-year-old driver for full coverage can cost as much as $5,118 or more

 View Chart as Image